Makridakis Competitions: First competition in 1982

 The findings of the study have been verified and replicated through the use of new methods by other researchers.

 According Rob J. Hyndman "... anyone could submit forecasts, making this the first true forecasting competition as far as I am aware.

 Newbold (1983) was critical of the M-competition, and argued against the general idea of using a single competition to attempt to settle the complex issue.

-Before the first competition, the Makridakis–Hibon Study

 Before the first M-Competition, Makridakis and Hibon published in the Journal of the Royal Statistical Society (JRSS) an article showing that simple methods perform well in comparison to the more complex and statistically sophisticated ones.
 Statisticians at that time criticized the results claiming that they were not possible.
-Their criticism motivated the subsequent M, M2 and M3 Competitions that prove beyond the slightest doubt those of the Makridakis and Hibon Study.
+Their criticism motivated the subsequent M, M2 and M3 Competitions that proved the thesis of the Makridakis and Hibon Study.

 Second competition, published in 1993

 The second competition, called the M-2 Competition or M2-Competition, was conducted on a larger scale.
 A call to participate was published in the International Journal of Forecasting, announcements were made in the International Symposium of Forecasting, and a written invitation was sent to all known experts on the various time series methods.
 The M2-Competition was organized in collaboration with four companies and included six macroeconomic series, and was conducted on a real-time basis.
 Data was from the United States.
 The results of the competition were published in a 1993 paper.
 The results were claimed to be statistically identical to those of the M-Competition.

 The M2-Competition used much fewer time series than the original M-competition.
 Whereas the original M-competition had used 1001 time series, the M2-Competition used only 29, including 23 from the four collaborating companies and 6 macroeconomic series.
 Data from the companies was obfuscated through the use of a constant multiplier in order to preserve proprietary privacy.
 The purpose of the M2-Competition was to simulate real-world forecasting better in the following respects: